Company or Employee Business Vehicle Ownership

 If the business owns the car, personal use of the car must be documented.
 The company must report personal use by an employee—as an example, they drive the car to and from work—as taxable compensation on the employee's W-2.

 Insurance for a company-owned car may be cheaper than for an employee-owned vehicle since businesses can get leased-car and multiple-car rates and other discounts.
-If a company-owned car is involved in an accident, the driver's personal insurance rates and liability are minimized.
+If a company-owned car is involved in an accident, the driver's personal insurance rates and liability are minimized, especially when drive other car insurance is added for the employee.

 Benefits of Employee Ownership of the Vehicle